-Policy C: Review the City's zoning and subdivision regulations and amend them as necessary to reduce housing costs.
+Policy C: Review zoning and subdivision regulations countywide and amend them as necessary to reduce housing costs.

 Goal 2: Ensure that the quality of the housing stock in the City is improved and that it fully meets the needs of both families and the elderly.